 While everything I’ve covered here can certainly benefit from – and perhaps be accelerated by – face-to-face interaction, I know from experience that it can also be done well online.
 And, of course, that is the reality of our world at the time I am writing this post.

-So, invest the time and effort to build your online presence and become highly skilled with essential digital tools and skills that make it possible – from Web conferencing to Slack to more effective e-mail communications.
+So, invest the time and effort to build your online presence (and brand) and become highly skilled with essential digital tools and skills that make it possible – from Web conferencing to Slack to more effective e-mail communications.

 Facing the Future of Consulting